-Introduced back in iOS 11, Quick Start may be a new feature to you if you're the sort of person who's head on to their old iPhone for a long time, but it's a handy to moves and settings over to your new device.
-It's not the only method: You can also use install a backup of your iPhone data from iCloud or transfer a backup of your data from a Mac or PC.
-But I like Quick Start for its no-fuss, no-muss approach.
+Introduced back in iOS 11, Quick Start may be a new feature to you if you haven't upgraded your phone in a good long while.
+It's certainly a handy way to get your settings, apps, contacts and other data onto your new device.
+Just be aware that it's just one method, though — you can also use install a backup of your iPhone data from iCloud or transfer a backup of your data from a Mac or PC.
+Me, I like Quick Start for its no-fuss, no-muss approach.

 - Here's how to use Focus mode in iOS 15

 - How to make FaceTime calls on Android